caodonnell/passman.sh/README.md

 Currently only for Mac OSX - uses `pbcopy` to copy passwords to the clipboard.
 For Linux, replace `pbcopy` with `xclip` (to send text to the clipboad with xlcip, use `xclip -selection clipboard`).
 If you're on Windows...figure it out yourself (sorry).

+You'll also need to adjust the path to the password safe (line 10 of passman.sh).
+I have my password safe in my Dropbox.

 # Use

 Run the script interactively with `./pwd.sh/passman.sh`.
 Alternatively, create a symbolic link (e.g., `ln -s ~/pwd.sh/passman.sh ~/passman `) to access the script.